ArmanKhanTech/Medicomm/README.md

 - [x] Add Online payment
 - [x] Add Grievances

-See the [open issues](https://github.com/ArmanKhanTech/Medicomm/issues) for a full list of proposed features (and known issues)
+See the [open issues](https://github.com/ArmanKhanTech/Medicomm/issues) for a full list of proposed features (and known issues).